w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.4 Motion Actuation to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.4](https://www.w3.org/WAI/WCAG22/Understanding/motion-actuation.html#intent).
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.5.4](https://www.w3.org/WAI/WCAG22/Understanding/motion-actuation.html#intent).

 ##### dragging-movements

 ###### Applying SC 2.5.7 Dragging Movements to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.7](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html#intent), replacing "user agent" with "user agent or platform software" and by making changes to the notes for non-web documents by replacing “web content” with "content", and for non-web software applications by replacing "web content that interprets" with "software applications that interpret" and "user agent" with "underlying platform software".
+This can apply directly as written, and as described in [Intent from Understanding Success Criterion 2.5.7](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html#intent), replacing "user agent" with "user agent or platform software" and by making changes to the notes for non-web documents by replacing “web content” with "content", and for non-web software applications by replacing "web content that interprets" with "software applications that interpret" and "user agent" with "underlying platform software".

 With these substitutions, it would read: